felyp7/Forserino/README.md

 ### Goals of Dankerino

 - Add QOL and features (or fixes) that aren't accepted into the upstream repo.
+- Being reasonably small

 ### Non-goals of Dankerino

-- Being something _different_ than Chatterino 2.
-All features from upstream should be present in Dankerino.
+- Being a full disconnected fork of Chatterino 2, this is just a patchset

 ### Downloads
 You can download the latest Dankerino build over [here](https://github.com/Mm2PL/dankerino/releases/tag/nightly-build)